 A: Since this app requires as many as 9 fingers on the screen at the same time, before playing, disable "Multitasking Gestures" on your iPad (in the Settings app, under the General section, turn the Multitasking Gestures switch to the off position).

 Q: Are the fingerings the same as a real Uilleann pipes chanter?

 A: Almost exactly.
 Since the real instrument uses increased bag pressure to jump the octave, I've had to come up with a simple way to accomplish the same thing on the touch screen:

-In the app, touch the highlighted bar on the left side with your left little finger to indicate an octave jump.
+In the app, touch the "Octave" bar on the left side to indicate an octave jump.

-The chanter is stopped by touching the bar below the drone puck with your right thumb while covering all the holes.
+The chanter is stopped by touching the "Stop" bar on the bottom center right with your right thumb while covering all the holes.
 This is used for staccato closed piping techniques

 Q: How is per-note pitch bending done?

 A: First make sure that pitch bending is enabled by bringing up the performance controls and making sure that it is enabled.
-Pitch bending upward is done by sliding the finger right or left very slightly on the root tone hole for the note or simply tilting the finger as one would do on the actual instrument to half-hole a note.
+Pitch bending is done by sliding the finger up or down very slightly on the root tone hole for the note or simply tilting the finger as one would do on the actual instrument to half-hole a note.
 The width of the "Null" zone where no pitch bend will occur may be adjusted with the performance controls.